What You Should Know When Enrolling in the Medicare Program

 When Can I Enroll in the Medicare Program?

-When it comes to your first enrollment in Medicare insurance, there’s no set timeframe like there is for Medicare insurance beneficiaries already enrolled, who can change or enroll in a plan during the Annual Enrollment Period (AEP).
-While you’ll eventually be able to use the AEP as a beneficiary, you can’t use it to enroll for the first time.
-Instead, you’ll get your own timeframe based on when you become eligible called the Initial Enrollment Period (IEP).
+When it comes to your first enrollment in Medicare insurance, you’ll get your own timeframe based on when you become eligible called the Initial Enrollment Period (IEP).
 For most people, the IEP begins three months before their 65th birthday, continues through their birthday month, and finally runs for three months after.
 (There is an exception if your birthday is on the first of a month.)
-So, it’s roughly a seven-month window.
-As an example, if your birthday is September 5, your window for first-time enrollment would begin in June and run until the end of December of the next year.
+As an example, if your birthday is September 5, your window for first-time enrollment would begin in June and run until the end of December.

 For most people, the IEP begins three months before their 65th birthday, continues through their birthday month, and finally runs for three months after.

-People who are already receiving their Social Secuirty benefits will be enrolled in Medicare Part A and B automatically when they turn 65, but that doesn’t mean there’s nothing else to do during your IEP.
+People who are already receiving their Social Security benefits will be enrolled in Medicare Part A and B automatically when they turn 65, but that doesn’t mean there’s nothing else to do during your IEP.
 During this window, you can choose to enroll in other parts of the Medicare program for additional coverage.
-If you miss your IEP for whatever reason, you may be able to enroll in the Medicare program during a Special Enrollment Period (SEP), which occurs in situations like having health coverage through a job and then retiring.

 When Should I Enroll for the First Time?